jim0607/Leetcode/README.md

 - [0144.
 Interleaving Positive and Negative Numbers](Solutions/0144.Interleaving-Positive-and-Negative-Numbers.py) (Lintcode)
 STEP 1: 反向双指针（或同向双指针）对[-1,-2,4,,5,-3,6]进行partition，负数在左边，正数在右边[-1, -2, -3, 4, 5, 6]; STEP 2: 再正负正负安插
 - [0075.
 Sort Colors](Solutions/0075.Sort-Colors.py) (!!M) <br>
+solution 1: 做两次partition就可以了
-同向双指针: move '2's to the right first, then move '1's to the middle
+solution 2: 同向双指针: move '2's to the right first, then move '1's to the middle

 ### [Sorted Array](/Sort.py)
 - [0056.
 Merge Intervals](Solutions/0056.Merge-Intervals.py) (M) <br>
 sort the intervals first, res = []; for interval in intervals: if the interval start time is larger than the largest end time in res, then the interval cannot be merged, then res.append(interval), else then res[-1][1] = max(res[-1][1], interval[1])
 - [0004.
 Median of Two Sorted Arrays](Solutions/0004.Median-of-Two-Sorted-Arrays.py) (!!H) <br>
-target是随着i的移动而变化的binary search
+midIdx1, midIdx2 = len(nums1)//2, len(nums2)//2; midVal1, midVal2 = nums1[midIdx1], nums2[midIdx2]; when k is relatively large, then we can safely drop the first half that are surely smaller than the kth, the question is where is the first half that are surely smaller than the kth? by comparing midVal1 and midVal2, we can find it out, if midVal1 < midVal2, then all the vals in nums1[:midIdx1] are less than midVal2, also all of those vals are less than kth, we can safely drop all those vals